infitx-org/event-grpc-server/README.md

 # Event-GRPC-Server

+__Note: This is experimental and design decision is not taken about this service yet.__

 This is a gRPC server which is an extension to `event-sidecar` service from mojaloop.

 This service doesn't need to be run as a sidecar, it can be run as a standalone service.